python/devguide/index.rst

 <https://www.python.org/psf/records/board/minutes/2014-01-06/#management-of-the-psfs-web-properties>`__
-by the `PSF Code of Conduct <https://www.python.org/psf/conduct/>`__, which includes all infrastructure used in the development of Python itself (e.g. mailing lists, issue trackers, GitHub, etc.).
+by the `PSF Code of Conduct <https://www.python.org/psf/conduct/>`__, which includes all infrastructure used in the development of Python itself (for example, mailing lists, issue trackers, GitHub, etc.).
 In general this means everyone is expected to be open, considerate, and respectful of others no matter what their position is within the project.